AlexandreSajus/Taipy-Dask-Demo/README.md

     <img src="media/generic-data.png" alt="Generic Data Node" width="70%" ></img>
 </p>

-review_data is a generic data node which calls a Python function as read_fct to read the dataset with a read_fct_args argument.
+review_data is a generic data node which calls a Python function as `read_fct` to read the dataset with a `read_fct_params` argument to specify the path.

 <p align="center">
     <img src="media/pipeline2-new.png" alt="Pipeline2" width="100%" ></img>